 A3.
 Identify the Appropriate Source Characterization Modeling Tool for the Spokane River Watershed

 Problem Statement: Water quality modeling can be a cost effective tool that leads to an understanding of how toxic substances behave in the watershed.
 Water quality models have been used to simulate the major physical, chemical, and biological processes that occur in a system.
-LimnoTech, Inc. the modeling the watershed (Task 7, Phase 1b of the Technical Consultant Work Plan).
+LimnoTech, Inc., as an independent consultant to the SRRTTF, identified the modeling tool that was used to evaluate the watershed (Task 7, Phase 1b of the Technical Consultant Work Plan).

 Partner Organizations: